clearscale/tf-aws-container-ecr/README.md

 | Support a default policy.                 | A default IAM security policy is intact.
 Additional policies can be added using `var.ecr_policy_statements`.
 If repository READONLY access is the only permission provided.
 Read, Write, and Copy permissions can be given using `var.read`, `var.write`, and `var.copy` respectively.
 The default policy can be overridden with `var.policy`.                    |
 | Support a default lifecycle policy.       | The default lifecycle is set to expire any untagged images that are older than 7 days.                                                                                                                                                                                                             |
 | Perform automatic security scanning.      | Images are set to scan by default every time an image or updated image is pushed to the repository.                                                                                                                                                                                                |

+## Security Review Notes

+None at this time.

 ## Usage

 ```terraform